agentOfChaos/oversized_syringe/README.md

     structure is a tad bit different, and thus they have different checksums.
 I blame that on the different ordering of the nodes in the Huffman tree, but that's absolutely not a problem.
 * Anyway, after unpacking, the recursive checksums of the extracted folders do match
-* Tests against the actual game still are ongoing;
+* Tests against the actual game still are ongoing (I like to live dangerously);
 * So far I've found out that the order in the file-directory IDs is very important, since the game uses that ID, rather than the internal name, to identify a packed file.